 The aim of the group will be to foster a deeper understanding of the Season of Lent as a time for change, growth and rebirth on our individual faith journeys.

-Lenten Bootcamp will begin on Wednesday 2nd March 2022 (Ash Wednesday) with the final Lenten Bootcamp taking place on Wednesday 6th April 2022, the final Wednesday before the Easter Holidays.
+Lenten Bootcamp will begin on Ash Wednesday with the final Lenten Bootcamp taking place on the final Wednesday before the Easter Holidays.

 If you have any questions or would like your child to attend but no longer have the reply slip, please feel free to see Miss Armstrong in Year 3 after the half term.